avishekbanerjee86/udacity-Recoverability-in-AWS/README.md

 I have followed the instructions for this project are available in GitHub repo [here](https://github.com/udacity/nd063-c2-design-for-availability-resilience-reliability-replacement-project-starter-template).

+Note.
+Updated this document to provide more information on private subnet routing and version of s3 file.
+The updated section of the document will start with a ***UPDATE START*** and end with ***UPDATE END*** key respectively.

 ## Project Setup
 ### Cloud formation